Best Practices

 Project Management

-Contract Management, Procurement Management, Planning, Risk Management, Resource Management, Communications Management, Scope Management, Schedule Management, Budget Management, Change Management, Quality Management, Closure
+Project Contract Management, Project Procurement Management, Project Planning, Project Risk Management, Project Resource Management, Project Communications Management, Project Scope Management, Project Schedule Management, Project Budget Management, Project Change Management, Project Quality Management, Project Quality Assurance, Project Closure, Agile Project Management Considerations

 System Development Lifecycle

-Internal Kickoff, Requirements, Design, Development, Unit/Module and Integration Testing, Factory Acceptance Testing, System Shipping, Installation, Commissioning and Site Acceptance Testing
+Internal and External Kickoff, Requirements, Design, Development, Unit/Module and Integration Testing, Factory Acceptance Testing, System Shipping, Installation, Commissioning, Site Acceptance Testing, Closure

 Supporting Activities